lumeland/lume.land/plugins/gzip.md

 Gzip is a file format that can be used by web servers and CDNs to compress the HTTP content.

-This plugin creates a precompressed version of your files, for example, in addition to `/index.html`, it creates a compressed version at `/index.html.gz`.
+This plugin creates a precompressed version of your files.
+For example, in addition to `/index.html`, it creates a compressed version at `/index.html.gz`.

 ## Installation